Eastphalia: History

 According to the Royal Frankish Annals and the Saxon Poet, the Austreleudi (Eastphalians) under Hessi gave hostages and swore loyalty to Charlemagne at the river Oker in 775.
 Hessi later converted to Christianity and was made a count.
 The bishoprics of Halberstadt and Hildesheim were established in Saxony east of the Oker in 804 and 815 respectively.
 The medieval Duchy of Saxony was divided between the districts of Eastphalia (Ostfalahi), Westphalia, Nordalbingia, and Angria.

 The Eastphalian territory at the Harz mountain range was the hereditary lands of Henry the Fowler, the first Saxon duke to become King of the Romans in 919, and his descendants of the Ottonian dynasty.
 They left several Romanesque abbeys and castles, a cultural landscape that today encompasses three World Heritage Sites with the medieval town of Goslar and Quedlinburg, as well as St. Mary's Cathedral and St. Michael's Church at Hildesheim.

-As the Eastphalian territory bordered on the lands of the Polabian Slavs beyond the Elbe and Saale rivers, it became the starting point of the German Ostsiedlung ("settling of the East") started by the invasions of King Henry and continued by the Saxon margraves.
+As the Eastphalian territory bordered on the lands of the Polabian Slavs, both along (Drevani) and beyond the Elbe and Saale rivers (Limes Sorabicus), it became the starting point of the German Ostsiedlung ("settling of the East") started by the invasions of King Henry and continued by the Saxon margraves.
+Sometime after 965, king ad emperor Otto I (936-973) entrusted the defense of northeastern Eastphalian regions, later known as Altmark (meaning: the old march) to count Thiadricus (Dietrich of Haldensleben), placing him in charge over the pacification of neighboring Slavic tribes, such as Redarians and Hevellians.

 After the Welf duke Henry the Lion was placed under Imperial ban in 1180, Eastphalia was increasingly subdivided into smaller states, foremost the Welf Duchy of Brunswick-Lüneburg and the counties of Anhalt, Wernigerode and Blankenburg as well as the Imperial city of Goslar, but also the ecclesiastical territories of the Archbishopric of Magdeburg, the prince-bishoprics of Hildesheim and Halberstadt and Quedlinburg Abbey.
 The Saxon tradition was perpetuated by the Ascanian dukes of Saxe-Wittenberg, who secured for themselves the electoral dignity and later established the Electorate of Saxony on the upper Elbe.